JiyuuX/Konzek-Challenge/README.md

 ![image](https://github.com/JiyuuX/Konzek-Challenge/assets/139239394/feaee57f-bb0e-43eb-8036-a5a4f03cd25a) <br />   <br />   <br />

 LAST THOUGHTS : <br />
-In this project, a simple authorization process was carried out by generating JWT tokens, but session management or JWT time limitation (expiration) was not implemented, for example, to protect against attacks during login verification.
-For API documentation, Swagger can be used for auto-documentation, however,  I did it via Postman. <br />
+In this project, builded a high-performance web service in Go.
+The service will accept incoming HTTP requests, process data concurrently, and store it in a database.
+For API documentation, Swagger can be used for auto-documentation, however, I did it via Postman.
 Since the scope of the Challenge project is very, very broad, the project has been terminated by the author in here.